DanielMarquesz/employees-api/README.md

  :------------- |  :-------------: | :-------------:
 Id  | Integer  | Pk, Not Null
 name | Varchar(128)  | Not Null
-OcuppationId| Integer | Fk, Not Null createdAt | timestamp | Not Null updatedAt | timestamp | Not Null
+OccupationId| Integer | Fk, Not Null createdAt | timestamp | Not Null updatedAt | timestamp | Not Null